Alice-Rez/Front-end-registration-form-with-modal-and-validation/README.md

 ## Implementation

-**Used technologies**: Vanilla JS, DOM, RegExp, array destructuring, HTML, CSS,
+**Used technologies**: Vanilla JS, DOM, RegExp, array destructuring, HTML, CSS, CSS variables

 RegExp were used for validation of the e-mail and password (check if it corresponds the rules).
 Array destructuring was used for assignment of the different inputs to different variables (from array of all inputs).